 Long-Term Equity Incentive Compensation-Historical.
 Belo awards long-term equity incentive grants, or LTI compensation, to executive officers as part of its overall compensation package.
 These awards are designed to offer competitive compensation that encourages the retention and motivation of key executives, and rewards them based upon market-driven results.
 The ECP provides the Belo Compensation Committee with discretion to require performance-based standards to be met before awards vest.
-Generally, the Belo Compensation award among three types of equity instruments available under the ECP: stock options, time-based RSUs, referred to as TBRSUs, and performance-related RSUs, referred to as PBRSUs.
+Generally, the Belo Compensation Committee determines each executive officer's intended LTI compensation value, then determines the allocation of the LTI compensation award among three types of equity instruments available under the ECP: stock options, time-based RSUs, referred to as TBRSUs, and performance-related RSUs, referred to as PBRSUs.
 Belo's LTI equity awards described below are designed to meet its compensation objectives in three ways.
 First, stock options encourage and reward strong stock price performance, thus aligning the executive's interests with those of shareholders.
 Second, PBRSUs reward the achievement of Belo's cumulative annual financial performance goals.
 Finally, TBRSUs encourage executives to remain with the Company and to focus on its long-term success.
 Since the ultimate value of the LTI compensation awards depends upon the performance of Belo common stock, the interests of the Belo executive officers are aligned with the financial interests of Belo's shareholders.